TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/Git/Index.rst

 Set username and email
 ======================

 You need to instruct git to work with your name and email address.
-Make sure the email address is the one you used when :ref:`setting up your TYPO3 account<TYPO3Account>`::
+Make sure the email address and user name are the same as those you used when
+:ref:`setting up your TYPO3 account<TYPO3Account>`::

    git config user.name "Your Name"